Day 1: ARRIVE IN LIMA, PERU.

 Day 10: CRUISING (DISEMBARKATION)-IQUITOS-LIMA.

-This morning, say goodbye to the Amazon Discovery and return to Iquitos for your flight to Lima.
-En route to the airport, stop at the MANATEE RESCUE CENTRE, where your visit will teach you about the endangered Amazon manatees and conservationists' efforts to save them.
+This morning, say goodbye to the Delfin III and return to Iquitos.
+En route, stop at the MANATEE RESCUE Centre, where your visit will teach you about the endangered Amazon manatees and conservationists' efforts to save them.
 During this visit, you will even be able to bottle feed these gentle giants!
+Continue to the airport for your flight to Lima.
 (B)

 Day 11: LIMA.